typesense/typesense-website/docs-site/content/guide/gin-search-api.md

 # Building a Search API with Go Gin and Typesense

-This guide walks you through building a RESTful search API using Go's Gin framework and Typesense.
-You'll create a simple backend server that acts as a secure proxy between your frontend applications and Typesense, giving you full control over authentication, rate limiting, and search logic.
+This guide walks you through building a RESTful search API using Go's Gin framework, PostgreSQL, and Typesense.
+You'll build a backend server that stores data in PostgreSQL as the source of truth, keeps Typesense in sync for fast search, and exposes a clean search API to your frontend clients.

+By the end of this guide, you'll have:

+- A full CRUD API for books backed by PostgreSQL
+- Automatic database-to-Typesense sync (both real-time and periodic)
+- Paginated sync that safely handles millions of records without memory issues
+- Resilient Typesense client with automatic retries
+- A search endpoint that proxies queries through your backend

 ## What is Typesense?